Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

         link : "#"

     # service item loop
-    - title : "Manage their carts"
+    - title : "Manage their Carts"
       images:
       - "images/big-commerce-monitor-carts-manage.png"
       content : "Sometimes shoppers need help.
-You can search your current inventory and add any item to a shopper's cart.
-You can also adjust the quantity of those items or remove it entirely."
+You can search your current inventory and add any item to a shopper's cart along with any of its variations.
+You can also adjust the quantity of those items or remove it entirely.
+Once the cart is ready, you can even checkout the cart - fully preparing the customer to make an order."

     # service item loop
-    - title : "Convert abandoned carts"
+    - title : "Convert Abandoned Carts"
       images:
       - "images/big-commerce-monitor-carts-abandoned.png"
       content : "Sometimes shoppers need a little extra help in making a purchase in your